pyscript/pyscript/docs/development/developing.md

 ```

-## Rebasing changes

-Sometimes you might be asked to rebase main into your branch.
-Please refer to this [section on git rebase from GitHub docs](https://docs.github.com/en/get-started/using-git/about-git-rebase).

-If you need help with anything, feel free to reach out and ask for help!

-## pytest quick guide
+## Quick guide to pytest

-We make a heavy usage of `pytest`.
+We make heavy usage of `pytest`.
 Here is a quick guide and collection of
 useful options:

 - To run all tests in the current directory and subdirectories: `pytest`